seamusl/OpenNAS-v1/README.md

 # OpenNAS-v1
 A system integrating open source tools for Neural Architecture Search (OpenNAS), in the classification of images, has been developed.
-OpenNAS takes any dataset of grayscale, or RBG im- ages, and generates Convolutional Neural Network (CNN) architectures based on a range of metaheuristics using either an AutoKeras, a transfer learning or a Swarm Intelligence (SI) approach.
+OpenNAS takes any dataset of grayscale, or RBG images, and generates Convolutional Neural Network (CNN) architectures based on a range of metaheuristics using either an AutoKeras, a transfer learning or a Swarm Intelligence (SI) approach.

 Particle Swarm Optimization (PSO) and Ant Colony Optimization (ACO) are used as the SI algorithms.
 Furthermore, models